Trusted criminal defense lawyer

 Money Laundering

-Money laundering is the process of hiding or legitimizing the source of illegally obtained money.
+Money laundering is hiding or legitimizing the source of illegally obtained money.
 To prevent law enforcement from tracing the source of the money, criminals move it through a network of banks or companies.

 Money laundering violates federal law and is almost always tried at the federal level.
 A conviction for money laundering carries a maximum 20-year jail sentence.